-- A J.D. degree and a minimum of eight years of legal experience, including employment, benefits and general corporate law, are required.
+- A J.D. degree and a minimum of eight years of legal experience (10+ preferred), including employment, benefits and general corporate law, are required.

-- Significant expertise and experience in the areas of intellectual property and prior experience working with tax-exempt organizations are strongly preferred.
+- Significant expertise and experience in the areas of intellectual property, data licensing, digital publishing and prior experience working with tax-exempt organizations are strongly preferred.

-- Demonstrated success in legal practice including the ability to perform substantive legal research; draft, review and negotiate a variety of agreements; and analyze complex legal and factual issues;
+- Demonstrated success in legal practice including the ability to perform substantive legal research; draft, review and negotiate a variety of agreements; and analyze complex legal and factual issues are required.

 - Experience working on matters of corporate governance and with a board of directors is preferred.